RohanSinghJaglan/E-Commerce-Follow-Along/README.md

 ### Milestone 24
 In this milestone, we will create an Order Confirmation Page to display the ordered products, selected delivery address, and total cart value.
 The page will include a "Place Order" button at the bottom to finalize the purchase.
 This step enhances the user experience by providing a clear summary before confirming the order

+###  Milestone 25 - Place Order Button

+## Overview

+In this milestone, we implemented a "Place Order" button on the cart/checkout page.
+Clicking the button logs "Order Successful" in the console.

+## Key Features

+Added a "Place Order" button.

+Implemented a click event to log "Order Successful" in the console.

+## Testing Steps

+Navigate to the cart/checkout page.

+Click the "Place Order" button.

+Open the browser console and check for the message "Order Successful."